+FDM and FVM are less favorable for EM simulations then FEM due to their reduced accuracy and the missing availability of simulation tools.
 FEM-based verification will only be usable in the future if we achieve a significant reduction in simulation time.
-To meet this demand, we propose a new methodology that reduces simulation time at least tenfold by using FEM for pre-layout pattern analysis without accuracy loss.
+To meet this demand, we proposed in [5] a new methodology that reduces simulation time at least tenfold by using FEM for pre-layout pattern analysis without accuracy loss.